Community Spotlight

 We look forward to highlighting the positive stories and the people who make our neighborhood a more vibrant, welcoming and safe place to live, work and play.

-Watch our e-enewsletter and social media for monthly Community Spotlight announcements.
+Watch our enewsletter and social media for monthly Community Spotlight announcements.

 Community Spotlight honorees